 The Music Department awards more than $170,000 in annual scholarships to talented music students who audition, and the grant is renewable every year through graduation.
+We encourage potential music majors and minors to audition, but we're pleased to offer a significant number of music scholarships to talented students majoring in other academic disciplines.

 DON'T FORGET ABOUT THE FAFSA